MSIX Introduction: A comprehensive 24-chapter guide

 %localappdata%\Packages<APPID>\SystemAppData\Helium

-This allows the system to easily delete all the registry used/created by the app throughout its lifespan when it is uninstalled.
-This -- avoids the all-too-familiar registry rot that has been slowing down Windows machines for decades.
+When the app is uninstalled, the system can easily delete all of the registry that it has used/created during its lifetime.
+This avoids the all-too-familiar registry rot that has been slowing down Windows machines for decades.

-If you want to inspect the registry “visible” to your application, you need to open regedit.exe inside the container of your package.
-You can do that using the free tool Hover.
+If you want to inspect the registry that is “visible” to your application, you need to open regedit.exe inside the package container.
+You can do that using the free tool Hover, a tool included in the free edition of PacKit.

 All MSIX packages must be digitally signed - no exception.

-Security breaches are taking down entire companies and Microsoft decided to help tackle these attacks by enforcing digital signing for all MSIX packages - no matter if the packages install from the Microsoft Store or are sideloaded internally inside your company.
+Security breaches are taking down entire companies, and Microsoft decided to help tackle these attacks by enforcing digital signing for all MSIX packages, no matter if the packages are installed from the Microsoft Store or sideloaded internally within your company.

 There are two ways to sign a package:

-2. Code Signing Certificate: If you publish the MSIX package for direct download on your website or simply plan to redistribute it internally in your company, you need to sign it with a valid code signing certificate.
+• Code Signing Certificate: If you publish the MSIX package for direct download on your website or simply plan to redistribute it internally within your company, you need to sign it with a valid code signing certificate.

 For internal company apps, you can even use a self-signed certificate.
-Make sure that your certificate is also installed on the machines where you plan to deploy your MSIX, otherwise those machines will not recognize the certificate and the MSIX deployment will fail.
+Make sure that your certificate is also installed on the machines where you plan to deploy your MSIX.
+Otherwise, the machines will not recognize the certificate, and the MSIX deployment will fail.

-The certificate should be located under the “Local Machine -> Trusted Root Certification Authorities” certificates store.
+The certificate should be located under the “Local Machine -> Trusted Root Certification Authorities” certificate store.

 To sign a package, you need the Windows SDK.
 Inside the SDK you can find the command-line utility that Microsoft recommends for digitally signing: SignTool.exe.